 Uncertainty about the economy, health care, and the labor market.
 Ethnic conflicts in an era of rapid globalization.
 Concern for the environment.
-Shifting gender roles, as work and family come into conflict.
+Shifting gender arrangements, as work and family come into conflict.
 Violence in schools, and even houses of worship.

 Never has there been a greater need for sociological research focused on the problems and issues of our time.
 Study sociology at Northeastern University, and equip yourself with the practical and theoretical tools needed to address the complex social and cultural issues the U.S. confronts in a period of far-reaching social change.